Wealthyist

 Attractions for the Wealthy: Amanda attributes the county's draw to a thriving business ecosystem, excellent schools, high quality of life, and family-friendly environment.
 As a fifth-generation Waukesha...Wealthyist E50 | More Than A Check: How Wealthy Are Rolling Up Their Sleeves With The United Way

-In this engaging episode of Wealthyist, hosted by Anthony Mlachnik (Senior Wealth Advisor at Annex Private Client), he interviews Karisa Gretebeck, Manager of Volunteer Engagement at United Way in Greater Milwaukee and Waukesha County.
+In this engaging episode of Wealthyist, hosted by Anthony Mlachnik (Senior Wealth Advisor at Annex Private Client), he interviews Karissa Gretebeck, Manager of Volunteer Engagement at United Way in Greater Milwaukee and Waukesha County.
 With nearly 15 years at United Way, Karisa shares her journey from a small nonprofit to embracing the organization's global reach, brand strength, and collaborative impact in creating positive community change.

 The conversation centers on evolving philanthropy among wealthy individuals, families, and corporations.
 Key highlights include:

-A growing desire for hands-on involvement beyond financial donations—volunteering, personal engagement, and exposing children to giving ba...Wealthyist E49 | The Sell-Side Secret: How Investment Bankers Could Multiply Your Exit with Steve Spindris
+A growing desire for hands-on involvement beyond financial donations—volunteering, personal engagement, and exposing children to giving ba...Wealthyist E49 | The Sell-Side Secret: How Investment Bankers Could Multiply Your Exit with Steve Sprindis

 This episode focuses on the realities of selling a business, especially in the lower middle market (businesses under ~$200M in revenue).
 Here's a breakdown of the main points Steve covers: